NCI-Team/team-training/CCNA/Layer 7/AAA.md

-# AAA – Trainee Guide
+# AAA – Trainer Guide

 ### Goals
 - Understand the function and components of AAA (Authentication, Authorization, and Accounting).